-Two subjects received epinephrine during the study.
-One of the administrations was due to a mild adverse reaction to IMP that occurred following the first administration of study drug under the supervision of the investigator (subject was in the active group).
-The other epinephrine administration was unrelated to study medication (subject was in the placebo group).
+Three subjects received epinephrine during the study.
+One of the administrations was due to an allergic reaction with predominantly moderate local application site symptoms following the first administration of study drug under the supervision of the investigator (subject was in the active group).
+The other two epinephrine administrations were unrelated to study medication (1 subject with viral pharyngitis in the active group; 1 subject with asthma exacerbation in the placebo group).

-One subject had two events on the same day that together could indicate a systemic event or reaction when applying the anaphylaxis criteria as described by Sampson, et al(15); however, as this subject was on the placebo arm of treatment, the events were due to cause unrelated to grass AIT.
+Two subjects each had two events on the same day that together could indicate a systemic event or reaction when applying the anaphylaxis criteria as described by Sampson, et al(16); these subjects were on the active arm of treatment, and the events were considered either mild or moderate and probably related to grass AIT.